Legacy & Other Giving

 Leaving a Legacy

 When you designate a planned gift to Center for Conflict Resolution, you join a community of thoughtful supporters leaving a legacy of hope, care, and generosity for the future of the organization.
-A planned gift to Center for Conflict Resolution allows you to create a legacy for the community as you support our conflict resolution services There are several ways to make a planned gift.
+A planned gift to Center for Conflict Resolution allows you to create a legacy for the community as you support our conflict resolution services.

 Charitable bequests made through wills or revocable living trusts are a popular way to support Center for Conflict Resolution.
 Bequests are simple to arrange, offer flexibility, and can reduce estate taxes.